-Considering the risk of acts by the company which were contrary to applicable laws and regulations, including fraud.
+• Considering the risk of acts by the company which were contrary to applicable laws and regulations, including fraud.

-We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as tax legislation, pension legislation, the Co-operative and Community Benefit Societies Act 2014, the Co-operative and Community Benefit Societies (Group Accounts) Regulations 1969, the Housing and Regeneration Act 2008 and the Accounting Requirements for Registered Social Landlords General Determination (Wales) 2015.
+We also considered those laws and regulations that have a direct effect on the preparation of the financial statements, such as the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Requirements for Registered Social Landlords General Determination (Wales) 2015.

-In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to revenue recognition (which we pinpointed to cut off), and significant one-off or unusual transactions.
+In addition, we evaluated the directors' and management's incentives and opportunities for fraudulent manipulation of the financial statements, including the risk of management override of controls, and determined that the principal risks related to posting manual journal entries to manipulate financial performance, management bias through judgements and assumptions in significant accounting estimates, in particular in relation to capitalization of works to existing properties, revenue recognition (which we pinpointed to cut-off) and significant one-off or unusual transactions.
 Our audit procedures in relation to fraud included but were not limited to:

-- Making enquiries of the Board and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; and - Addressing the risks of fraud through management override of controls by performing journal entry testing.
+- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; and - Addressing the risks of fraud through management override of controls by performing journal entry testing.